AtmosSci-DLESM/DLESyM/aimip/README.md

 **Submission Overview:**

 Output from the following experiments are provided: `aimip`, `aimip-p2k`, and `aimip-p4k`.
+Initial submission will include key variables surface temperature (`tas`), temperature (`ta`) at 850hPa, and geopotential height (`zg`) at 1000, 500, and 250hPa.
+Monthly averages for the full historical period, and daily averages for the first 15 months are included.

 Five realizations were provided for each experiment resulting in 15 total simulations.
 Realizations were created using lagged initialization.
-Due to a limited data range in DLESyM's satellite derived outgoing longwave radiation data, simulations were started in 1984.
+Due to a limited data range in DLESyM's satellite derived outgoing longwave radiation data, simulations were started in 1983.

 | Realization | Initialization |
 |------|-------------|
 | `r1` | 10/01/1983 |